Sfeir/devfest_mlops/README.md

 with open("input.json", "w") as f: f.write(json.dumps(data))
 ```
-And send a POST request from a the shell:
+And send a POST request from the Cloud Shell:
 ```
 curl \
 -X POST \